derivexyz/LEAPs/content/leaps/leap-17.md

 ### Overview
 <!--This is a high level overview of *how* the LEAP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
 GrantsDAO will be governed by five members that are elected by token holder vote.
 GrantsDAO members are responsible for rewarding grants and allocating the GrantDAO funds.
-GrantsDAO consists of three DAO members and two Core Contributors.
+GrantsDAO will consist of three DAO members and two Core Contributors.

 ### Rationale
 Setting up a GrantsDAO is another step towards decentralized governance.
-This will enable LyraDAO to manage funds towards the betterment of the protocol and attract talent, skills and, culture to develop and sustain the growth of Lyra.
+This will enable LyraDAO to manage funds towards the betterment of the protocol and attract the talent, skills and, culture to develop and sustain the growth of Lyra.

 ### Technical Specification

+Build a smart contract + frontend that allows GrantsDAO members to vote on grant proposals for contributing to the Lyra Protocol or DAO.

 1. Grants